zahirovic/Password-Generator/README.md

 ## Usage

-To use the web application simply:
+To use the web application simply hit generate, enter the length of characters needed, click okay to the criteria you would like included/cancel to criteria you would like excluded, and the random password should appear.

 This website was created to practice the following skills:
 - Javascript